ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-james-wheelock.md

 {{% fig "wheelock/1878-06-24-The-Brooklyn-Union-Brooklyn-NY-p2" "350" /%}}
 </div>

 I also considered the possibility that Wheelock was not referring to a relative or someone else the Mills knew personally, but a famous person of the time.
-Although I can't say this was never done in the Mills family, as the overwhelming tradition was to reuse the same small set of names over many generations and even spanning across widely divergent branches of the family tree.
+Although I can't say this was never done in the Mills family, the overwhelming tradition was to reuse the same small set of names over many generations and even spanning across widely divergent branches of the family tree.
 Additionally the Wheelock I could find with any notoriety from the relevant time frame in America was Cyrus H. Wheelock:

-It is also perhaps worth noting that the second Pastor of the Congregational Church of Mott’s Corners, from 1868 to 1870, was [Reverend Rufus A. Wheelock](https://www.findagrave.com/memorial/73576400/rufus-a-wheelock) (03 Mar 1815 to 01 Dec 1891).
-Also, the family of [Charles Wheelock](https://www.findagrave.com/memorial/85993460/charles-wheelock) (1787 to 12 Oct 1868) lived in Brooklyn NY before moving to the Trumansburg NY area.

 <figure>
 <blockquote>